RBI’s move to keep interest rates low to boost business confidence: India Inc | Business

 Going ahead, he said, there is an expectation of a continuation of the accommodative policy stance by the RBI to rejuvenate the aggregate demand in the economy.

-Assocham said the full credit must be given to the RBI for prioritizing growth and retaining the accommodative stance on policy rates.
+Assocham said the full credit must be given to the RBI for prioritising growth and retaining the accommodative stance on policy rates.

 "Its expectations that inflation should moderate from the third quarter of the current fiscal year are realistic as various supply-side issues would be resolved by then.
 Besides, with the monsoon picking up pace, a positive impact on food inflation should be seen,'' the chamber said in a statement.